lit/lit.dev/packages/lit-dev-content/site/docs/v3/tools/development.md

 3. Try to use `npm dedupe` to de-duplicate Lit.
 Use `npm ls` to verify if the duplicated Lit package was successfully de-duped.

+4. It is possible to nudge `npm` to hoist particular versions of the core Lit packages by installing them as direct dependencies of your project with `npm i @lit/reactive-element@latest lit-element@latest lit-html@latest`.
+Replace `latest` with the version you want to de-dupe to.

-4. If there is still duplication, you may need to delete your package lock and `node_modules`.
+5. If there is still duplication, you may need to delete your package lock and `node_modules`.
 Then install the version of `lit` you want explicitly, followed by your dependencies.

-It is possible to follow these steps, and not be able to de-duplicate Lit, e.g., a library you depend on is bundling a specific version of Lit.
-In these cases the warning can be ignored.

 If you want to silence the warning, add the following code early in your application before Lit has been loaded to initialize the global `litIssuedWarnings` set, and preemptively add the warning to the set.